This Is the Anti-Brexit Party That Came From Nowhere to Top Polls in Britain

 Perennial fringe party, the Liberal Democrats, have their fortunes reversed after campaigning on one clear slogan: ‘Bollocks to Brexit.’

 So, what the Hell is going on?
-In a word; Brexit.
-The ongoing catastrophe which is paralysing Britain's political class has changed how voters think and feel about politics and there appears to be no going back.
-In second place in the poll was Nigel Farage's Brexit Party which, last week, was by far the most supported group in the EU parliamentary elections.
+In a word: Brexit.
+The ongoing catastrophe that is paralyzing Britain’s political class has changed how voters think and feel about politics and there appears to be no going back.
+In second place in the poll was Nigel Farage’s Brexit Party, which, last week, was by far the most supported group in the EU parliamentary elections.

 Founded in the late 1980s as a merger of the ancient Liberal Party and the short-lived Social Democratic Party, the Liberal Democrats have never really been a major player.

-Through the 1990s and 2000s, they were a refuge for voters who found Labour and the Conservatives unpalatable.
-The perennial ‘third party’ in parliament, they were an inoffensive minor force who were praised for their opposition to the Iraq War and campaigned on important but ultimately not particularly interesting issues such as electoral reform.
+Through the 1990s and 2000s, it was a refuge for voters who found Labour and the Conservatives unpalatable.
+The perennial “third party” in parliament, it was an inoffensive minor force who was praised for its opposition to the Iraq War and campaigned on important but ultimately not particularly interesting issues such as electoral reform.

 Between now and then, there has been nothing but misery.